evisha/job-listing/README.md

 **General functionality:**

 - Authenticate users via Firebase (login/signup pages + logout button on navbar component)
-- GET and display paginated list of jobs (mock data used)
+- GET and display list of jobs (mock data used)
-- UserProfile Page (2 Roles Job Posters/Seekers)
+- UserProfile Page (Manage 2 Roles: Job Posters/Seekers)
-- Job posters can do CRUD Operations Job Listings
+- Job posters can do CRUD Operations Job Listings (via Firebase)
-- Job seekers favorite jobs
+- Job seekers can add favorite jobs
 ### Architecture

 #### Folders/Libs structure
 For this project I have created a monorepo.
 There is one app for the moment (jobs-listing-portal) which consumes the libraries under the libs folder.

-The folder structure is:
+The libs folder structure is as below:
 ~~~
 ├── libs
 │   ├── jobs